Medical ketogenic diet bears burden of popularity despite being a useful therapy

 Dangers of implementing the ketogenic diet for mental illness.

 The initial period can be especially dangerous for people with serious mental illness..
 We can see insomnia, increased depression, suicidality, mania, and increased psychosis.
 While these usually pass in weeks, they need to be safely managed.
 Hypomania and mania are common, and often unrecognized by the patient.

 How do I create my own team?

 Our best advice at this point is to work with your current mental health clinician.

 You can discuss this therapeutic approach with your clinician and see if they are willing to consider this type of intervention.
 You might even provide them with articles and bibliographies from this website.

-If your mental health clinician doesn’t yet know about ketogenic dietary therapies, then we strongly recommend consulting with a skilled mental health clinician in collaboration with a ketogenic nutrition specialist.
+If your mental health clinician doesn’t yet know about ketogenic dietary therapies, then we strongly recommend consulting with a competent mental health clinician in collaboration with a ketogenic nutrition specialist.
 Many people work with a team of professionals to put this type of treatment together.

 Where do I find a Keto healthcare provider or dietitian?

 While the Internet brings us a great deal of information for free, curating quality information and tailoring it to your individual circumstances takes skill and training.

 Clinician referrals can be found on our Keto-for-Psych Clinicians page.
 You might get lucky and find one locally.
-Unfortunately, many, like Dr. Palmer, are not able to take any new patients or consultations.
+Some will work with patients or consult remotely.
 At present, demand often outstrips supply, especially in keto for psychiatry.
 It is frustrating to wait for medical care to change, in the meantime you can educate yourself and your doctors.